tencent-cloud-na/tencent-terraform-tutorial/docs/03-build-infra.md

 ### variables.tf

 Remember that we have three variables in _provider.tf_ file.
 We will discuss the input variables in details in next session.
-For now, we just define the variables, so we can input values for these variables.
+For now, we just define these variables, so we can input values for them.

 ```
 variable "secret_id" {